 Dr. Syed, a board member for the Lupus Foundation of America, Heartland Chapter, is my Rheumatologist and I really like her.
 She answers the millions of questions my mom has.
 I have learned so much from her and the Lupus Foundation of America, Heartland Chapter.
 I am now able to tell others about my illness and what it means to have lupus.
 I hope I can help others by telling as many people as possible about my disease!

-This past year has been the worst I have had since diagnosis.
-Last June I started having significant issues with breathing, my heart rate was out of control and my blood pressure was all over the place.
+2016 has been the worst year I have had since diagnosis.
+In June I started having significant issues with breathing, my heart rate was out of control and my blood pressure was all over the place.
 After a week in the hospital and seeing multiple new specialists, I was discharged.

 I was traveling to St. Louis every two weeks to see my doctors and getting lab work done during those visits.
 I was taking 20 pills a day and sleeping about 20 hours each day.
 I was losing myself and my life.
 My mom fought regularly trying to get me the help I needed.
 She begged the doctors to do something…anything.
 She told them they may feel this is an acceptable life for me, but as my mom there was no way she was accepting this.